pythonnz/charter/README.md

 ## Rule 7

 The officers of the Charity shall consist of a president, vice-president, secretary, and treasurer.
-The committee of the Charity shall include the above named officers, as well as up to 3 (three) extra members.
+The committee of the Charity shall include the above named officers, as well as up to 4 (four) extra members.

-The officers and committee members shall be elected at an AGM or at a special meeting called for this purpose.
+The officers and committee members shall be elected at an AGM or at a special meeting called for this purpose. thr
 Temporary replacements can be appointed at the discretion of the committee.

 The standard term of appointment is one year, or until the next AGM, whichever is shorter.
 If a temporary position is appointed it will arise for reappointment with the other positions at the next AGM.